Important 2016 Notice

 The horns of the Bull embody struggles that are age-old and evolutionary.
 The southern horn and its star, Al Hecka, symbolize stalemates, standoffs and blind habitual fighting, while the northern horn and its star Elnath represent perseverance and breakthroughs.
 Today, with the multitude of global and personal struggles, we experience desires and spiritual aspirations tugging and pulling at us.
 Humanity often hangs on the horns of a dilemma having to make a difficult choice.

 With Mercury in Taurus "the task of bringing forth the illumined ~eye of the Bull~ is uppermost in the mind ...
 Form ~will~ be made into a correct expression for ideas, while art and the professions will be the channels."
-Mercury in Taurus
+Venus, as exoteric ruler of Taurus, appreciates the gifts of Earth (Taurus) and is energetically linked with the planet Mercury positioned in the constellation of Taurus.
+Thus, Venus and Mercury co-operate to create the perfect unity of male and female, of the idea to its form.
+Culled from Mercury in Taurus.

-During the days surrounding the Fourth of July, call on Elnath for perseverance and breakthroughs when age-old struggles show themselves.
-Call on Venus and Mercury for understanding and vision.
-Expect illuminating ideas that can manifest as gifts of the Earth.
+During the days surrounding the Fourth of July, call upon Mercury in Taurus and Venus the ruler of Taurus for vision and understanding to help free humanity from its habitual fighting.
+Call on Elnath for perseverance and breakthroughs when age-old struggles show themselves.
+Expect the enduring spirit to bring forth illuminating ideas that can manifest as gifts of the Earth.

-July 4, 2014 telescopic Uranus located in Pisces the constellation of the world savior, arouses a willful rejection of a limited reality.
+July 4, 2015 telescopic Uranus located in Pisces the constellation of the world savior, arouses a willful rejection of a limited reality.
 Its emanations surprisingly shift humanity into new visions that encompass the greater whole and lead to greater freedom.
-Also see The Uranus-Pluto Square 2012-2015.

 It's a Brand New Day!